MuhammadKhizar7/nuxt-motion-block/docs/content/2.components/glow-effect.md

 ---
 title: Glow Effect
-description: Glowing effect around elements with customizable properties.
+description: Component that adds a dynamic glow effect with customizable colors and animations.
 navigation:
-  icon: i-lucide-sun
+  icon: i-lucide-sun-medium
 ---

 # Glow Effect

-The GlowEffect component creates a glowing effect around elements with customizable properties.
-It's perfect for adding visual interest to cards, buttons, and other UI elements.
+The GlowEffect component adds a dynamic glow effect with customizable colors and animations.
+It's perfect for creating eye-catching elements with vibrant, animated glows.

 ## Usage